VirtCode/pusta/docs/module.md

 # Modules
 In Pusta, your entire configuration is split up into Modules.

-But what is a module?
-A module is an independent part of your configuration that is scoped to only one component of your system.
+_But what is a module?_ A module is an independent part of your configuration that is scoped to only one component of your system.
 Such a component could be a software program, like a terminal emulator or a code editor, it could be an important component like a wayland compositor or a display manager, or it could even be something more crucial like your sound backend or your bootloader, or any independent component of your system you can imagine.
 So as you can see, you can and should have a module for everything.

-And what does a module contain?
-Obviously, a module contains all the configuration for the system component it takes care of.
-But thats not all.
+_And what does a module contain?_ Obviously, a module contains all the configuration for the system component it takes care of.
+But that's not all.
 Usually, a module also installs its component over the system package manager or something similar.
 It also contains scripts and commands that need to be executed for your component to be enabled or for it to run correctly.
-In summary, a module tries to be as exhaustive as possible about all installation, setup and configuration that is nessecary to get that component to the state you'll need it.
+In summary, a module tries to be as exhaustive as possible about all installation, setup and configuration that is necessary to get that component to the state you'll need it.

-So what's the benefit of all that?
-Well, by modularizing your entire configuration, you'll gain a ton of flexiblity.
+_So what's the benefit of all that?_ Well, by modularizing your entire configuration, you'll gain a ton of flexibility.
 If you have two systems with different needs but want to share parts of your configuration, you can easily install different modules on either machines, while having everything in the same place.
 Even if you have only one system, it becomes very easy to swap out one of your system components for another and still have the possibility to revert later.
 It also allows you to borrow configuration from someone else, just download their repository and install the modules you want.
 In addition, since these modules are exhaustive, your entire system is in one place and setting up a new one becomes very easy.

 ## Definition
 To define a new module, head into the base directory of a [repository](repository) and create a new directory.
 This directory will be the base directory for that module.
 The name of the directory is, unless otherwise specified, also the alias for the module.
 So the directory should ideally be the name of the component it is scoped to, or something similar.